-Highlighting 5 HawkSEM clients who hit the big time through major funding or IPO
+Highlighting 5 HawkSEM clients who found success through major funding or an IPO

 Here, you’ll find:

-- Lessons learned from some of our accomplished clients
+- Lessons learned from clients who hit the big time

-We love to see our clients go on to accomplish incredible things, from awards and funding rounds to acquisitions and IPOs.
+We love to see our clients go on to accomplish incredible things, from awards and media buzz to funding rounds, acquisitions, and IPOs.

-Of course, we can’t attribute all of these brand successes solely to our partnership (though hopefully, we’ve helped!).
-So we dug a little deeper into a handful of these companies to see what lessons we can learn from them.
+Of course, we don’t attribute all of these successes solely to our partnership (though hopefully, we’ve helped!).
+We wanted to know how these brands achieved greatness, so we dug deeper to find out the steps they took and what lessons we — and other businesses — can learn from them.

 Always be iterating

-Based in San Francisco’s Bay Area, Zephyr is an end-to-end test management company.
+Zephyr is an end-to-end test management company based in San Francisco’s Bay Area.
 Since 2007, they’ve made a name for themselves through providing agile testing software to thousands of enterprise teams in 100 countries around the globe.

 Zephyr is a great example of a company that prioritized growth and innovation without skimping on customer experience.
 As a result, they reaped the rewards.

-“Doubling our conversion rate was just a dream until you guys showed us the way.” – Zephyr
+Not to brag, but here’s what the Zephyr team said about our partnership: “Doubling our conversion rate was just a dream until you guys showed us the way.”

 Don’t be afraid to be first

-Back in 2007, it’s safe to say that the business of video for companies and brands was nowhere near where it is now.
+Back in 2007, the business of video for companies and brands was nowhere near where it is now.
 But that didn’t stop the brains behind Panopto from cornering the market on what’s been called “expert learning” videos.

 Another key advantage Panopto has over the competition?
 Those years of experience when they bet on themselves by doing what few others were.